 Changes apply to all past and future invoices, with the exception of the tax ID which applies only to future invoices.
 By default, only the billing email address is set (to the one from which you first upgraded).

-When you subscribe to a paid plan for the first time, you are instantly billed for the first month.
-You are then billed every month on the same day for the subscription renewal.
-For instance if you subscribe on February 15, you'll be billed on the 15th every month.
+When you subscribe to a paid plan for the first time, you are instantly billed for the first cycle (month or year).
+You are then billed every cycle on the same day for the subscription renewal.
+For instance if you subscribe to a monthly plan on February 15, you'll be billed on the 15th every month.

-If you downgrade back to the free trial before the end of a billing period, you are not refunded for the remaining part of the month.
-However a subsequent re-upgrade to the same plan won't trigger any additional charge, as you have already paid for the month.
+If you downgrade back to the free trial before the end of a billing period, you are not refunded for the remaining part of the cycle.
+However a subsequent re-upgrade to the same plan won't trigger any additional charge, as you have already paid for the cycle.
 A re-upgrade to another plan will also take into account the amount already paid.

 Either downgrade back to the free trial, or delete your postale.io account.

-Your next renewal invoice will be updated to the prorata of the time spent on each plan.
+You are always billed to the prorata of time you spend on each plan.

 For instance, let's say you subscribed to Premium at $5/month on March 1st, and you upgrade to Premium Plus Small at $10/month on March 15.
 On March 1st you were billed $5.
-Your next invoice (on April 1st) will look something like this:
+On March 15 your invoice looks like this:

-Similarly, when you downgrade to a lower cost plan any overpaid amount is considered as credit and will be deduced from your next invoice(s).
+Similarly, when you downgrade to a lower cost plan any overpaid amount is considered as credit that will be deduced from future invoices.

-Every month your payment method is automatically charged for your plan renewal.
+Every cycle (month or year) your payment method is automatically charged for your plan renewal.
 At some point a payment may fail for any reason (insufficient funds, card is expired, ...).

 If that happens you'll be notified of the failure via email.
 The payment will be retried automatically a few times over several weeks, during which your plan stays active as usual, giving you time to take corrective action (manually pay the invoice or change your payment method).